-The Fund pursues its objective for a high level of total return with a conservative level of risk by investing heavily in Underlying Funds that invest in fixed-income securities, such as bonds (including mortgage-backed and asset-backed securities, and high-yield bonds, which are commonly known as "junk" bonds), in order to generate investment income, and a relatively small portion of its assets in Underlying Funds that invest in common stocks of U.S. and international companies (including smaller companies) that the investment adviser believes offer opportunities for capital growth.
-Consistent with this investment strategy, as of the date of this Prospectus, the Fund allocates approximately 80% of its net assets in bonds, and approximately 20% in U.S. and international stocks.
+The Fund pursues its objective for a high level of total return with a moderately conservative level of risk by investing a majority of its assets in Underlying Funds that invest in fixed-income securities, such as bonds (including mortgage-backed and asset-backed securities, and high-yield bonds, which are commonly known as "junk" bonds), in order to generate investment income, but also a considerable portion of its assets in Underlying Funds that invest in equity securities, such as common stocks of U.S. and international companies (including smaller companies), that the investment adviser believes offer opportunities for capital growth.
+Consistent with this investment strategy, as of the date of this Prospectus, the Fund allocates approximately 60% of its net assets in bonds, approximately 27% in U.S. stocks and approximately 13% in international stocks.
 The investment adviser generally sells shares of Underlying Funds in order to meet target allocations or shareholder redemption activity.
-The Fund is designed for investors who have a low tolerance for risk and whose primary goal is income, or who have a short time horizon.
+The Fund is designed for investors who have a lower tolerance for risk and whose primary goal is income.
+The Fund is also designed for investors who have a shorter time horizon or who are willing to accept some amount of market volatility in exchange for greater potential income and growth.